P-p-H-d/mlib/README.md

 ##### void name\_find\_last(it\_t it, container\_t c, const type\_t data)

-Search for the last occurence of 'data' within the container.
+Search for the last occurrence of 'data' within the container.
 Update the iterator with the found position or return end iterator.
 The search is linear and can be backward or forwards depending on the possibility of the container.

 ##### size\_t name\_count(container\_t c, const type\_t data)

-Return the number of occurence of 'data' within the container.
+Return the number of occurrence of 'data' within the container.
 The search is linear.

 TODO: map, reduce, map_reduce, min, max, minmax, sort_p, uniq, sort